 Budget Resource Center

-ICM's latest course, Managing Court Financial Resources, allows participants to develop an understanding of how to manage a court’s financial resources.
+ICM's latest course, Budget & Fiscal Management, allows participants to develop an understanding of how to manage a court’s financial resources.
 The course will be held August 8-10, 2017, at NCSC headquarters in Williamsburg, Va.

 While the enforcement and collection of various court fines and costs is essential to the integrity of the courts in gaining compliance with the orders of the courts and ensuring that those orders are not violated, an increasing amount of attention is being focused on how fines and fees disproportionately impact low income communities and communities of color.
 In late 2015, the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) established a Task Force to address the ongoing impact that court fines and fees have on economically disadvantaged communities, and to draft model statutes and court rules for setting, collecting and waiving court-imposed payments.

 Links to related online resources are listed below.
 Non-digitized publications may